Digital Equipment Corporation: Palmer's reign (1992–1998)

 At its peak in the late 1980s, DEC had $14 billion in sales and ranked among the most profitable companies in the US.
 With its strong staff of engineers, DEC was expected to usher in the age of personal computers, but the commonly misunderstood belief then argued by the board to its shareholders was that Mr. Olsen was openly skeptical of the desktop machines, stating "the personal computer will fall flat on its face in business", and regarding them as "toys" used for playing video games.
 This was made in 1977 about what could be more characterised as home automation devices.

+By 1991 DEC was still unable to sell PCs to its customers, which bought them from other vendors like Compaq and HP to use with DEC minicomputers and PATHWORKS.
 The board forced Olsen to resign as president in July 1992 after two years of losses in operating income.
 He was replaced by Robert Palmer as the company's president.
 DEC's board of directors also granted Palmer the title of chief executive officer ("CEO"), a title that had never been used during DEC's 35-year existence.
 Palmer had joined DEC in 1985 to run Semiconductor Engineering and Manufacturing.
 His relentless campaign to be CEO, and success with the Alpha microprocessor family, made him a candidate to succeed Olsen.
 At the same time a more modern logo was designed.
 Alpha was so important to the company that PC Week wrote of its introduction, "Beleaguered Digital Equipment Corp. will begin this week what may be the fight of its life".
 DEC was, the magazine said, "undergoing wrenching organization change, including thousands of layoffs".
 By then DEC was stating when marketing DECpc that while "the Digital of yesterday was not known for competitive prices, this new line of PC offerings is competitive in features and price", and bragging about its more than $1 billion in annual mail order sales.